zvaraondrej/rpi-monitoring/README.md

 # Raspberry Pi Monitoring with Prometheus, Grafana & Cadvisor

 First of all, let me say this project was created for a personal use.
-This is a basis for further work (running another containers on Pi) The Pi is located on a local network.
+This is a basis for further work (running another containers on Pi).
+The Pi is located on a local network.
 Maybe someone will find the setup usefull, thus I'm publishing it.

 ## References